mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 in an incredibly diverse and stimulating environment that encouraged bold ideas.
 At that time, I met two people that became mentors and friends.
-James Boedicker, a postdoc in the lab at the time, now a tenured faculty member at USC, went beyond what he needed to when he taught me how to do experiments.
+James Boedicker, a postdoc in the lab at the time, now a tenured faculty member at USC, went beyond what he needed to do when he taught me how to do experiments.
 He taught me how to use a micropipette, grow bacteria, and organize experimental work.
 But his mentoring and advice went beyond lab work.
 He and his wife Amy invited me for lunch or dinner on several occasions since they knew I was on an extremely tight budget.
 James became my second mentor and my primary guide when it came